 Eligibility: No prerequisites and no language requirements.
 Open to all students in good academic standing (including current first-year students).

 Program Fee: TBT (Undergraduate), TBT (Graduate).
-View Budget Sheet and explore scholarship opportunities.
+Explore scholarship opportunities.

 Excursions & Cultural Activities